 The proceeds of the taconite production tax are required to be deposited into a variety of funds, and state statutes also contain formulas to provide for the distribution of revenues.
-For production year 2013, taconite relief area school districts received about \$21.4 million out of a total of \$110 million raised by the production tax.
+For production year 2014 (distributed in 2015), taconite relief area school districts received about \$23 million out of a total of \$111 million raised by the production tax.